TeslaRC/GroundStation/README.md

 2. Install the required GStreamer libraries and .NET Framework on your machine.

-3. Open the `TeslaRC.sln` solution file in your preferred IDE (Visual Studio, Visual Studio Code, etc.).
+3. Open the `TeslaRC.sln` solution file in Visual Studio.

 4. Build the solution to compile the application. (remember, move `LogitechSteeringWheelEnginesWrapper.dll` from lib/ to working directory of your app (that's where your exe is))